zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 #### `Citation` {#citation}

 An optional citation.
-This entity can be used to visualize the link between a part of the generated text and the actual text in the source on which the generated text was based.
+This entity can visualize the link between a part of the generated text and the actual text in the source on which the generated text was based.

 | Attribute | Description |
 | --- | --- |